Are you planning to visit Singapore with your partner on a holiday soon?

 The history of Singapore’s unique ancestry unravels as you admire ancient works of art.

-What exhibits are showcased at the Asian Civilisations Museum?
+What exhibits can you see at the Asian Civilisations Museum?

 - Tang shipwreck – Among the most popular exhibits at this museum is the Tang Shipwreck.
 This collection showcases ceramic, gold, and silver pieces found in the wreckage of a Chinese ship.

-- Maritime trade and court – This exhibit explores Singapore’s role as a major trading hub in ancient times.
-Pieces here suggest the exchange of ideas, the intermixing of cultures, and the mutual fascination of different peoples.
+- Maritime trade and court – This exhibit explores the country’s role as a major trading hub in ancient times.
+Pieces here suggest the exchange of ideas, diverse cultures, and the mutual fascination of different peoples.

-- Ancient religions – This gallery focuses on religious depictions and ritual artifacts that demonstrate the spread of religion throughout Asia.
+- Ancient religions – This gallery focuses on beliefs and ritual artifacts that show the spread of religion throughout Asia.
 In particular, you’ll learn how the faiths of India influenced those of China and beyond through trade.

 11. Pulau Ubin